3L0C/mpvSockets-smpv/README.md

 `| xargs -I '{}' xprop -id '{}'`

-next that window id is piped, effectively, to xprop. xprop does not take stdout so it has to be run through xargs first and then given to xprop. xprop gives us a lot of useful info, amongst all that info is a little value by the name of WM_CLASS
+that window id is piped, effectively, to xprop. xprop does not take stdout so it has to be run through xargs first and then given to xprop. xprop gives us a lot of useful info, amongst all that info is a little value by the name of WM_CLASS

 `| grep umpv`